Lighting Design Intern

-Award winning firm, L’Observatoire International, is seeking to engage with passionate lighting design students or recent graduates for exciting internship opportunities with our NYC office.
-We offer paid 3-month internships, exposures to all phases of a project, and the opportunity to directly engage with our project managers and design staff.
-Projects at L’Observatoire include design for renowned architects and designers, and with a wide variety of project types and scale.
+Award-winning firm, L’Observatoire International, is seeking to engage with passionate lighting design students or recent graduates for exciting internship opportunities with our NYC office.
+We offer paid 3-month and 6-month internships, exposures to all phases of a project, and the opportunity to directly engage with our project managers and design staff.
+Projects at L’Observatoire include design for renowned architects and designers, and with a wide variety of project types and scales.
 Internship candidates must be committed, independent workers, and willing to learn.

 - Currently pursuing (or have completed) a Bachelor or Master’s Degree in Architecture, Interior Design, Lighting Design, and Theater Design.